jberkel/sms-backup-plus/README.md

 double-check that your time zone settings are correct, and that the local time is displaying correctly.
 The authentication process won't work otherwise.

+### <a name="faq-package-not-signed">When updating the app I get 'Package file was not signed correctly'</a>

+Try uninstalling the app, then installing the new version.
+Make sure to select "Skip" when doing the first backup, otherwise messages will get backed up twice.

 ### <a name="faq-inbox">Why do backed up SMS show up in my inbox?</a>

 This is probably related to Gmail's automatic priority inbox filing.
 See